<interpreter> <scriptfile>

 Rewrite your PowerShell script from exercise 1 and add comment-based help.

-with the basic options, and also with -Detailed
+Run Get-Help with the basic options, and also with -Detailed and -Full parameters.

 How did you do it?